-GEM collaborates with its partners and stakeholders to build the foundation of better informed disaster risk management through projects that provide technical support and training on the use and application of GEM's tools and methodologies.
+GEM collaborates with its partners and stakeholders to build the foundation for well-informed disaster risk management through projects that provide technical support and training on the use and application of GEM's tools and methodologies.

-Below is GEM's most recent projects implemented in various parts of the world.
+Below is a list of GEM's most recent projects implemented in various parts of the world.